 - (a) The financial statements have been prepared under the historical cost convention, and in accordance with the Financial Reporting Standard for Smaller Entities (effective April 2008), the Companies Act 2006 and the Charities Accounts (Scotland) Regulations 2006 (as amended) and follow the recommendations in Accounting and Reporting by Charities : Statement of Recommended Practice updated in 2005 (SORP 2005). - (b) The financial statements have been prepared on a going concern basis.
 The directors have assessed the charitable company's ability to continue as a going concern and have reasonable expectation that the charitable company has adequate resources to continue in operational existence for the foreseeable future.
-Thus they continue to adopt the going concern basis of accounting in preparing these financial statements. - (c) Grants, including grants for the purchase of fixed assets, are recognised in full in the Statement of Financial Activities in the year in which they are receivable. - (d) Incoming resources from passenger fares and grants are recognised when receivable. - (e) Depreciation is provided at rates calculated to write off the cost of each asset in equal instalments over their expected useful life, as follows:
+Thus they continue to adopt the going concern basis of accounting in preparing these financial statements. - (c) Grants receivable, including capital grants, are credited to the Statement of Financial Activities (SOFA) when the charity is entitled to the income and the amount can be quantified with reasonable accuracy.
+Income is deferred only when the funder specifies that the funds must be used in future accounting periods or has imposed conditions that must be met before the charity has unconditional entitlement, and these conditions have not yet been met. - (d) Incoming resources from passenger fares are recognised when receivable. - (e) Donations and legacies are recognised in the year they are receivable. - (f) The value of services provided by volunteers is not incorporated into the financial statements.
+Further details of the contribution of volunteers can be found in the Directors' Report. - (g) Resources expended are recognised in the period in which they are incurred.
+All costs have been directly attributed to one of the functional categories of resources expended in the Statement of Financial Activities.
+General overheads and support costs are allocated to cost categories on a basis consistent with the use of resources.
+The company is not registered for VAT and accordingly expenditure is shown gross of irrecoverable VAT. - (h) Depreciation is provided at rates calculated to write off the cost of each asset in equal instalments over their expected useful life, as follows:

-Vehicles 25%
+Motor vehicles 25%

 Office equipment 20%

 Office furnishings 20%